 Previously Senior Vice President of Marketing for Warner Music/ADA, Fox has led a successful career in marketing, advertising, affiliate sales, brand management, print and T.V., holding various positions at fortune 500 companies, including: Universal Music Group, Motown Records, Warner Music Group, Rodale Press, Inc. and MTV Networks.

-As Senior Vice President of Marketing at Warner Music/ADA, and her role of Vice President at Universal Motown, a part of her job involved creating and developing the brand image for new and established artists.
-From hair, make-up and wardrobe to media training and stage presence, she was responsible for helping create the overall look, as well as the art of interacting authentically with fans and other artists to managers and senior executives.
+As Senior Vice President of Marketing at Warner Music/ADA, and her role of Vice President of Marketing at Universal Motown, her job involved developing the brand image for new and established artists.
+From hair, make-up and wardrobe to media training and stage presence, she was responsible for helping create the overall brand image for a roster of artists.

 A graduate of Social Mandigo Etiquette School in Savannah, GA as a young adult, Fox has always had an appreciation and respect for proper etiquette and understood the importance of treating people the way you want to be treated.
 She was taught at an early age that “education is power, but possessing manners opens doors.”

 As a mentor to college students and young professionals, her innate ability to connect on a personal level while simultaneously challenging and empowering her mentees has created life long relationships built on trust and mutual respect.
-She’s proudly continues to actively support many of her mentees develop from hopeful high school and college graduates to young, ambitious and grounded executives holding executive positions domestic and globally.
+She’s proudly continues to actively support and watch her mentees develop from hopeful high school and college graduates to young, ambitious and grounded executives holding executive positions domestic and globally.

 She serves on Savannah State University’s Journalism and Mass Communications Advisory Board and the College of Business Administration’s Center for the Advancement of Creativity and Entrepreneurship.
 As Adjunct Professor, teaching Strategic Writing, Advertising, Public Relations, Project and Crisis Management, she exposed the same private and customized training strategies she provides to seasoned executives, politicians, children of celebrities and young professionals.
 She continues to serve as guest speaker for various women’s empowerment, leadership, entrepreneurship and youth oriented workshops and organizations.

 She holds a Master’s degree in Integrated Marketing from Roosevelt University, and dual Bachelor’s degrees in Journalism and Mass Communications and Business Administration from Savannah State University.